 Spring is glorious in Queenstown.
 The days are longer.
 The sun is warmer.
-Yet the ski slopes are often still open until early October.
-So, you can combine skiing with exploring walking tracks, touring wineries as the vines burst into leaf, and dining al fresco on fresh spring produce.
+The ski fields are open until early October so you can combine skiing with exploring walking tracks, biking the trails, touring the wineries and dining al fresco on fresh spring produce.
+Here's our guide to the top things to do during spring so you can take the time to slow down and soak it all up.

 1. Book some spring sightseeing